drivechain-project/drivechain.info/literature/index.md

 ### Consensus and Dissent -- July 2018 ### {#bob}

-Judging from the questions, very few people in the audience understood this talk.
+Judging from the questions, some people were confused by this talk.

-So here is a 'watching guide'.
-The talk is in two parts:
+So below is a 'watching guide'...

+The talk is about sidechains, and in two parts:

 I. Sidechain myths: